 In January of 2011 They played their first official show as When Particles Collide and since then have been on a non-stop rock ‘n roll adventure.

 Since the summer of 2012 When Particles Collide has been touring the country for 9-14 weeks per year and playing consistently across New England the other 43-38 weeks.
 All told the duo racks up between 70-100 shows per year resulting in one of the most dynamic, engaging and professional live shows you can see at a mid sized venue.

-They have released seven sets of recordings, pressed two full length vinyl records and made friends and fans all across the country.
+They have released eight sets of recordings, pressed three vinyl records and made friends and fans all across the country.